 ECON 449 - Introduction to Econometrics (4)

 Quantitative methods used in testing theoretical propositions in economics and business are presented.
 Emphasis is on the use of regression, time-series models, and other econometric methods.
+This is a Writing in the Discipline (WID) course.
 Lecture and computer laboratory.

 Prerequisite: ECON 214, ECON 215; MATH 248.